Ayzzzzzzzzzzz/PhotomathPremium/README.md

 # PhotomathPremium

-THe premium Feautures are unlocked, but the button for unlocking Premium is still on the Sidebar.
+The premium Feautures are unlocked, but the button for unlocking Premium is still on the Sidebar.

 **Disclaimer and Legal Notice: Photomath Premium Tweak**